Skip to main content

 Rule 4501:1-2-02 | Financial responsibility identification card.

-(A) Each insurer writing motor vehicle liability insurance in this state shall provide financial responsibility identification cards to every policyholder in this state to whom it delivers or issues for delivery a motor vehicle liability insurance policy.
-A minimum of one financial responsibility identification card shall be issued for every motor vehicle insured under a motor vehicle liability insurance policy.
+(A) Each insurer writing motor vehicle liability insurance in this state will provide financial responsibility identification cards to every policyholder in this state to whom it delivers or issues for delivery a motor vehicle liability insurance policy.
+A minimum of one financial responsibility identification card will be issued for every motor vehicle insured under a motor vehicle liability insurance policy.

-(B) A financial responsibility identification card shall be valid only for the policy period.
-The card shall disclose the policy period and shall:
+(B) A financial responsibility identification card will be valid only for the policy period.
+The card will disclose the policy period and:

 (1) Bear the inscription, "Financial Responsibility Identification Card" or "Insurance Identification Card" or other inscription reasonably calculated to evidence motor vehicle liability insurance coverage;